kubevela/kubevela.github.io/blog/2022-04-01-offline-deployment-practice.md

 ### Vela Core Offline Installation

-- Before deploying Vela Core offline, first need to install [Helm](https://helm.sh/docs/intro/install/) in an offline environment , and its version needs to meet `v3.2.0+`
+- Before deploying Vela Core offline, first you need to install [Helm](https://helm.sh/docs/intro/install/) in an offline environment and its version needs to meet `v3.2.0+`
-- Prepare Docker image, Vela Core's deployment mainly involves 5 images, you need to first visit the Docker Hub in extranet to download the corresponding image, then load them to offline environments
+- Prepare Docker image.
+Vela Core's deployment mainly involves 5 images, you need to first visit the Docker Hub in extranet to download the corresponding images, then load them to offline environment
    - Pull the image from Docker Hub
       - `docker pull oamdev/vela-core:v1.2.5`
       - `docker pull oamdev/cluster-gateway:v1.1.7`